 2120 State and Local Government

 A comparative examination of the institutional structure, political processes, and public policies of state and local government systems.
 The functions of state and local government are examined in relation to the federal government.
+OFFERED: On demand.

 2200 Public Policy